 This map of New London, Connecticut was created in 1876 by O.H.
-Bailey, a prominent 19th century map maker.
-The map has been lovingly restored by the team at KNOWOL.
-Reproductions of the map are available through our store, and a free high resolution version can be viewed below.
+Bailey, a prominent 19th century map publisher.
+The map shows a bird’s eye view of the town as it used to be, including street names and old landmarks.

 Historic New London landmarks on the map include Fort Trumbull, New London & Groton Ferry, Shore Line Railroad, Crocker House, National Whaling Bank, Brown Cotton Gin Company, Niantic Ice Co., Wilson Manufacturing, The Albertson & Douglass Machine Company, City Hall, Public Library, and more.